-Signals of Approaching Death
+Signs of Organ Failure and Approaching Death

-There are several physical and mental signs that are related to the body's functioning as a person nears death:
+There are several physical and mental signs that are related to the body's functioning as a person nears death.

 Loss of Appetite